kdoodoo/affectnetc25/README.md

-# NOTE1: We Do Not re-provide any data from the AffectNet.
+# NOTE1: We Do Not provide any data from the AffectNet.
 We follow the AffectNet Academic Use License Agreement.

 DOWNLOAD AffectNet at: <br>